grumpy-penguin/100DaysofCode/README.md

 [Rock Paper Scissors](rock_paper_scissors.py) a simple game to demonstate the use of randomness.

 [Password Generator](password_generator.py) a simple passwor dgenerator introducing loops with randomness.
+Version 2 is less verbose and makes use of more functions.